Keywords

 In this paper, we present a novel tool called NIFFLR (Novel IsoForm Finder using Long Reads) that identifies and quantifies both known and novel isoforms using long-read RNA sequencing data.
 NIFFLR recovers known transcripts and assembles novel transcripts present in the data by aligning exons from a reference annotation to the long reads.

-NIFFLR effectively recovers correct transcripts from simulated reads based on known transcript annotations, achieving higher sensitivity and precision compared to several previously-published tools.
-On real data, NIFFLR shows the high accuracy as measured by concordance of isoform counts to the counts computed from Illumina data for the same sample.
+NIFFLR effectively recovers correct transcripts from simulated reads based on known transcript annotations, achieving higher sensitivity and precision compared to several previously published tools.
+On real data, NIFFLR shows high accuracy as measured by concordance of isoform counts to the counts computed from Illumina data for the same sample.
 We applied NIFFLR to a set of 92 GTEx long-read samples and produced transcript counts for both novel and known isoforms.
-In total, we identified and quantified 121,155 isoforms present in the RefSeq annotation of GRCh38 and 106,667 high-confidence novel isoforms across 32,875 genes present in two or more samples in these data, more than previous studies identified in this data set.
+In total, we identified and quantified 119,928 isoforms present in the RefSeq annotation of GRCh38 and 42,868 novel isoforms across 34,383 genes, more than previous studies identified in this dataset.

-NIFFLR is an effective tool aimed at assembly and quantification of transcripts present in the long high error transcriptome reads.
-NIFFLR is released under an open-source license (GPL 3.0) and is available on GitHub at https://github.com/alguoo314/NIFFLR/releases.
+NIFFLR is an effective tool aimed at assembly and quantification of transcripts present in the long, high error transcriptome reads.
+NIFFLR is released under an open-source license (GPL 3.0) and is available on GitHub at https://github.com/alguoo314/NIFFLR/releases, and from BioConda as “nifflr”.

 transcriptome, quantification, assembly, discovery, annotation

 Direct RNA and cDNA sequencing technologies from Oxford Nanopore Technologies (ONT) produce long transcriptome reads with high yields at relatively low cost.
 However, the per-base error rates of ONT reads are still much higher than those of Illumina reads.
-Several computational tools have recently been developed to assemble transcripts and quantify isoforms in samples sequenced using ONT reads, including FLAIR (Tang AD et al., 2020), ESPRESSO (Gao Y et al., 2023), and IsoQuant (Prjibelski AD et al., 2023).
+Several computational tools have recently been developed to assemble transcripts and quantify isoforms in samples sequenced using ONT reads, including FLAIR (Tang AD et al., 2020), ESPRESSO (Gao Y et al., 2023), Bambu (Chen Y et al., 2023), and IsoQuant (Prjibelski AD et al., 2023).
 All these tools begin by mapping the long reads to the genome using the Minimap2 (Li H, 2018) aligner in spliced alignment mode.
 However, the high error rate of ONT reads makes it challenging to precisely identify splice sites through spliced alignment alone.
 Therefore, these tools incorporate additional information to locate the splice sites accurately.
 FLAIR can correctly identify splice sites by either using alignments of short-read RNA-seq data or by using a reference annotation.
-ESPRESSO accepts novel splice junctions only if at least one read aligns perfectly to the reference genome within 10 nucleotides (nt) of the splice site, a stringent criterion that limits its ability to discover novel junctions.
+ESPRESSO accepts novel splice junctions only if at least one read aligns perfectly to the reference genome within 10 nucleotides (nt) of the splice site.
 IsoQuant replaces novel splice sites with nearby annotated sites within a user-defined distance and restores short, skipped exons according to the reference annotation.
+Bambu uses a machine-learning classifier to discover transcripts.
 For all these programs, misalignments can lead to incorrect identification of splice junctions, which may subsequently result in inaccurate transcript reconstruction.

 Here, we present NIFFLR (Novel IsoForm Finder using Long Reads), a tool designed to construct and quantify both annotated and novel isoforms using a reference annotation and long RNA sequencing reads.
 Unlike other isoform identification tools, NIFFLR does not rely on a spliced aligner to map reads onto the reference genome.
 Instead, it extracts exons from the given annotation and aligns them directly to the long reads.
 NIFFLR then constructs transcripts by identifying an optimal path through the mapped exons for each long read, removes redundant transcripts that are contained within others, filters out transcripts with low read support, compares the predicted transcripts to the reference annotation, and finally quantifies both annotated and novel isoforms.
 For efficient exon-to-read alignment, NIFFLR uses a custom aligner based on a partial suffix array adapted from the MaSuRCA assembler (Zimin et al., 2013).